 PAMJ uses online peer review to speed up the publication process.
 Submitted manuscripts will be sent to peer reviewers, unless they are either out of scope or below threshold for the journal, or the presentation or written English/French is of an unacceptably low standard.

-The article will be available online through PAMJ as browser able (html) and PDF format.
-The ultimate responsibility for any decision lies with the Editor-in-Chief, to whom any appeals against rejection should be addressed.
+The ultimate responsibility for any decision lies with the managing editor or science editor in charge of the manuscript to whom any appeals against rejection should be addressed.

-Each author will be asked to provide the contact details (including e-mail addresses) of at least 2 potential peer reviewers for their manuscript.
+Authors can be asked to provide the contact details (including e-mail addresses) of at least 2 potential peer reviewers for their manuscript in case the journal is not able to identify appropriate reviewers because of the complexity or rarity of the topic under study.
 These should be experts in their field of study, who will be able to provide an objective assessment of the manuscript.
 Suggested peer reviewers should not have published with any of the authors of the manuscript within the past five years and should not be members of the same research institution.
-Members of the Editorial Board of the journal can be nominated.
-Suggested reviewers will be considered alongside potential reviewers identified by their publication record or recommended by Editorial Board members.
+Suggested reviewers will be considered, as much as possible, alongside potential reviewers identified by their publication record.

 |Articles published in PAMJ are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).|

 The Pan African Medical Journal (ISSN: 1937-8688) is a subsidiary of the Pan African Medical Journal.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.

 Currently tracked by: DOAJ, AIM, Google Scholar, AJOL, EBSCO, Scopus, Embase, IC, HINARI, Global Health, PubMed Central, PubMed/Medline, ESCI